Home » Drawing Tutorials » Anime » How to Draw a Pokémon

 In this lesson, we used Pikachu as an example, since it is a very characteristic Pokémon with a highly recognizable style and appearance.

-It is worth noting that we also have a separate Pikachu drawing lesson where we focus specifically on this character in greater detail.
+It is worth noting that we also have a separate Pikachu drawing tutorial where we focus specifically on this character in greater detail.

 Here, however, we tried to show the main principles of drawing Pokémon in general, in a way that can be applied to almost any other Pokémon.